helidon-io/helidon/common/tls/README.md

 Example of `TlsManager`s we provide/expect:

-- `ExplicitTlsManager` - used when we have an explicit instance of `SSLContext` configure, reload throws an exception
+- `ExplicitContextTlsManager` - used when we have an explicit instance of `SSLContext` configured, reload throws an exception
 - `ConfiguredTlsManager` - uses configuration as the main source of truth
 - `OciCertificatesTlsManager` - uses information that may be rotated by OCI